jewertow/MapReduce-NYC-collisions/README.md

 # About the project

-It is an academic project created to complete course "Processing big data".
+It is an academic project created to complete the course "Big data processing".

 The main goal of this project was to implement MapReduce processing with Apache Hadoop and Apache Hive.